 “..after they introduced chocolate in France, Bayonne Jewry was gradually evicted from the chocolate industry in the 17th century by the very people who had learned everything from them.”

 French chocolate is less well known than its Swiss and Belgian cousins, yet its distinctive bitter flavor and delicate artistry are hidden charms waiting for discovery.
 The French chocolate scene rapidly developed over time and many prominent chocolatiers have appeared throughout history.

-Patrick Roger, one of France’s foremost contemporary chocolatiers, describes himself as a ‘chocolate artist’ and his creations are truly fantastical, inspiring and delicious.
-A ‘sculptor of flavors’, Roger painstakingly handcrafts chocolate into beautiful works of art, combining subtle flavors and sublime, textured aesthetics.
+Patrick Roger, one of France’s foremost contemporary chocolatiers, describes himself as a “chocolate artist” and his creations are truly fantastical, inspiring and delicious.
+A “sculptor of flavours”, Roger painstakingly handcrafts chocolate into beautiful works of art, combining subtle flavours and sublime, textured aesthetics.
 Roger travels the world to seek out exciting new ingredients and tastes for his ingenious lifelike creations and designs.

 Martin Pierre Cazenave founded Cazenave in 1854.
 Considered some of the finest-quality chocolate in France, Canzenave uses beans that are imported from South America and the Caribbean.
 The consistent formulas and recipes that have made Cazenave so successful have endured to this day.